Arech/nntl/README.md

 # nntl

-Neural Network Templates Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks to perform training/inference on (mostly) structured data.
+Neural Networks Templates Library is a set of C++14 template classes that helps to implement fast vectorized feedforward neural networks to perform training/inference on (mostly) structured data.
 It is multithreaded, memory optimized and uses OpenBLAS only as a back-end to multiply matrices.
 NNTL is a header only library and requires no